rozeraf/autowebhook/API.md

 ### `AutoWebhookConfig`

+The main configuration object passed to the `AutoWebhook` constructor.

 | Field         | Type              | Default   | Description                                                                    |
 |---------------|-------------------|-----------|--------------------------------------------------------------------------------|
 | `tunnels`     | `TunnelConfig[]`  | `[]`      | **Required**.
 An array of tunnel configurations to create.                     |